My restaurant is unprofitable. How do I fix it?

 Good News for Beer Lovers (Sort Of)

-- Draught beer and cider will get a tax cut (1.7%), which is great if you’re running a pub or bar that leans heavily on these.
+- Draught beer and cider has had a tax cut (1.7%) as of April 25, which is great if you’re running a pub or bar that leans heavily on these.
 But duties on spirits, wines, and bottled beers are going up with inflation, so if your bar menu is diverse, it’s a mixed bag.

 The effect of these changes will be varied, with many business owners likely exploring cost-cutting measures such as renegotiating leases, reducing staff numbers, automation and self-service.